Arevy/shopx-mobile/README.md

    cp .env.example .env
    # update GRAPHQL_ENDPOINT, IMAGE_CDN_URL, SITE_NAME, etc.
    ```
    For Android emulators, keep the host as `localhost` and run `adb reverse tcp:4000 tcp:4000` (and any extra ports) to reach locally running services.
-   - `USE_GRAPHQL_MOCKS=1` enables the curated offline dataset when the GraphQL API is not available.
-Leave it unset (default) to talk to the real backend.
+The mobile builds no longer ship with mock GraphQL data, so keep the ShopX backend reachable while developing.
 3. **iOS prerequisites**
    ```bash
    cd ios